Frederick Patterson: Politics

 At a time of a rise in fraternal organizations, he joined the Freemasons, where he rose to the level of Worshipful Master of the Greenfield Cedar Grove Masonic Lodge#17.
 Patterson also joined the Third Wind Foraker club.

 He became the 2nd vice-president of the National Negro Business League, during Booker T. Washington's term as leader.

 Patterson joined the Republican Party and served as a Greenfield's annual delegate to the Ohio Republican Party caucus.
 As a delegate and an African-American businessman, he was important to the Warren G. Harding 1920 campaign in turning out the Ohio black vote.
 For his work in the 1920 election, he was rewarded with a position as alternate delegate to the 1924 Republican National Convention.

 Personal life

 Patterson married in 1899, and fathered sons Frederick Postell Patterson (1903–1973) and Postell Patterson (1906–1981).

 Patterson was part of the African Methodist Episcopal Church (AME Church).

-Patterson died after a long illness on January 1932, at his home in Greenfield.
+Patterson died after a long illness in January 1932, at his home in Greenfield.